AFL Stars Join Maple Community Services and Workplay for Inclusive Footy Finals Week

 Players like Zimmorlei Farquharson (Brisbane Lions), Georgia Clark (Collingwood), Bailey Hunt (Western Bulldogs), Eva Cafolla (Williamstown VFLW), and Grainne McLaughlin (North Melbourne VFLW) took part in activities aimed at promoting inclusivity and accessibility in AFL.
 Through this collaboration, athletes were able to engage directly with fans while reinforcing the message that AFL is a sport for everyone, regardless of their abilities.

-Workplay Lead, Brit Woods, spoke about the importance of the program:
+Workplay Lead, Brit Wood, spoke about the importance of the program:

 “The AFL is committed to fostering inclusivity and accessibility across all levels of the game.
 Our work with Maple Community Services and the involvement of our players through Workplay is an exciting part of this initiative.
 Together, we are creating pathways for AFLW players to give back to their communities while developing personally and professionally.
 The positive energy and impact we’ve seen through this partnership are inspiring, and we’re looking forward to continuing this important work together.”